 2 Personalisation with tools for learning

-Personalisation is the tailoring of teaching and teaching materials (and the environment in which they are delivered) to suit the needs and preferences of a range of learners.
-It links closely to accessibility for learners with disabilities, and we shall examine this aspect in more detail next week.
-This week, however, we are considering how technology can be used to support the whole range of learners, whatever their needs or preferences.
+Personalisation is the tailoring of digital materials and the environment in which they are delivered to suit the needs and preferences of a range of learners.
+It links closely to accessibility for learners with disabilities, and you will examine this aspect in more detail in Week 7.
+This week you will consider how technology can be used to support the whole range of learners, whatever their needs or preferences.

-Online teaching usually has more opportunities for personalisation than face-to-face teaching, simply because it is easier for learners to use the available technology to modify their learning environment to suit their needs.
-(Imagine, for example, the ease of dimming a computer screen, compared to the difficulties in dimming a classroom environment without inconveniencing other learners.)
+Online education usually has more opportunities for personalisation than face-to-face delivery, because it is easier for learners to use the available technology to modify their learning environment to suit their needs.
+Consider, for example, how easy it is to dim a computer screen, compared to the difficulties in dimming a classroom environment without inconveniencing other learners.

-The ideal way to optimise personalisation in online teaching has two elements:
+Optimising personalisation in online education has two elements:

-- Design teaching materials that will meet a wide group of needs and preferences, utilising a variety of media and teaching techniques.
+- designing digital materials that will meet a wide group of needs and preferences using a variety of media and teaching techniques;

-- Put control in the hands of each learner, allowing them to adjust the materials to suit themselves.
+- putting control in the hands of each learner, allowing them to adjust the materials to suit themselves.